-The CCMA’s prestigious European Contact Centre and Customer Service Awards are once again nearly upon us – albeit in a slightly different format to previous years!
+The CCMA’s prestigious UK National Contact Centre Awards are once again nearly upon us!

 We are once again proud sponsors of this event, which we feel is vital in helping promote excellence in our industry.
 Alongside sponsoring and presenting awards, we have also had the honour to take part in the judging process.

-Here, our very own Martin Teasdale looks at what makes a successful entry.
+Here, we take a look at what makes a successful entry.

 The anatomy of a winner